Welcome back to the Advent Of Radare!

 One of the main problems when analyzing firmwares is to identify where the NAND, RAM, ROM and PERIPHERALS are mapped, and create a proper memory layout for them.
 Some of this information is available in the SVD files, other can be extracted by analysing the code inside the boot code of the dumped image.

-Let’s get some insights with r2svd
+Let’s get some insights with r2svd and we will cover the

 memory layout in detail in a future blog post!